DayBrew.AI

 We didn’t build a bigger brand configuration sheet.
 We built your brand a brain that grows with you.

-In 1986, Kapferer’s Brand Identity Prism established that a brand’s identity has multiple facets — not just what it looks like, but what it believes, how it behaves, and what relationship it seeks with its audience.
+In 1986, Kapferer’s Brand Identity Prism established that a brand’s identity has multiple facets.
 It remains one of the most influential frameworks in brand management.

 DayBrew adapts the prism for this reality: four layers, each operating at a different speed.